brentgroves/repsys/research/m_z/nginx_gateway_fabric/https_termination.md

 # Save the ports of NGINX Gateway Fabric:
 # Don't know what this is for so be careful with these variables.
+# After peeking ahead I see that these variables are used in a curl command:
+# curl --resolve cafe.example.com:$GW_HTTP_PORT:$GW_IP http://cafe.example.com:$GW_HTTP_PORT/coffee --include
 GW_HTTP_PORT=80
 GW_HTTPS_PORT=443